HarperDB/documentation/docs/security/users-and-roles.md

-**Database Manipulation**:  A role defines CRUD permissions against database resources (i.e. data) in a HarperDB instance.
+**Database Manipulation**:  A role defines CRUD (create, read, update, delete) permissions against database resources (i.e. data) in a HarperDB instance.

 1) At the table-level access, permissions must be explicitly defined when adding or altering a role – *i.e. HarperDB will assume CRUD access to be FALSE if not explicitly provided in the permissions JSON passed to the `add_role` and/or `alter_role` API operations.*